teopost/qmenu/README.md

     ^2.
 Option 2^

 The options can be selected by using the arrow keys or by pressing the first character of the string.

-In this area you can also add some variables with the following sintax:
+In this area you can also add some variables with the following syntax:

     x[NAME_VARIABILE]

-The name of the variable is composed by a prefix (x) and, the name between square brackets.
+The name of the variable is composed by a prefix (x) and the name between square brackets.
 These are the available values:

     * c - Centered
     * l - Left-justified